-Do not pressurize your child
+Do not pressurize your child!

 It is quite often to see that most people pressurize their children to score better grades.
 However, if you want them to be successful in their life then avoid it.
-The obsession of scoring good grades is common across the globe.
+The obsession with scoring good grades is common across the globe.
 What most parents forget to pay attention to is that they do this at the cost of kindness and social skills.
-It can go against helping children becomes successful and well-adjusted in life, says a study.
+It can go against helping children become successful and well-adjusted in life, says a study.

-Results of the study conducted showed that fathers and mothers perceived stress on achievement versus interpersonal kindness that played a prime role in academic performance and personal adjustment of the child as did perceptions of parents criticism.
+Results of the study conducted showed that fathers and mothers perceived stress on achievement versus interpersonal kindness that played a prime role in academic performance and personal adjustment of the child as did perceptions of parents’ criticism.